Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses: Results

 \subsection{\HI detection in cluster lenses}

 We simulate $100$-hour mock observation with uGMRT to detect \HI emission for each cluster lens.
-For each cluster lens, we generate 200 realisations to obtain the lensed source population for each of ALFALFA and combined mass functions.
-Here we present the expected outcome for $50$ cluster lenses (see \Tref{tab:clusters}).
+For each of the 50 cluster lenses, we generate 200 realisations to obtain the lensed source population for each of ALFALFA and combined mass functions.
+Here we present the expected outcome for $50$ cluster lenses (see \Tref{tab:clusters}), the results from a total of $50 \times 200$ simulations.
 The corresponding mass vs. redshift plots are shown in \Fref{fig:Scatter}.
 The top and bottom rows correspond to ALFALFA and combined \HIMF~(described in \Sref{sec:mock_sim}), respectively.
 In the left column, we color-coded the pixels according to the maximum SNR among all lensed pixels for each source, whereas in the right column, we show the total co-added SNR from all lensed pixels with SNR $>1$ for each source.
+In all panels, higher-SNR points are plotted on top of lower-SNR ones to illustrate the expected number and distribution of high-SNR sources in the redshift-mass plane.
 For the ALFAFLA case (top-left panel), we see a relatively low number of yellow points, implying that only a small number of sources are capable of leading to individual pixels with SNR $>5$.
-However, with the co-addition (top-right panel), we see an increase in the number of sources.
+With co-addition (top-right panel), the SNR increases with the square root of the number of pixels, i.e. $\sqrt{N_{\rm pix}}$, if each pixel has the same per-pixel SNR.
+Therefore, we see an increase in the number of detected sources.
 It is important to note that, even without co-adding, we have sources with pixel SNR~$>5$, although few, all the way up to~$z_s\simeq1.6$, and co-adding the SNR only increases the number of such sources.
-Compared to ALFALFA, the combined \HIMF leads to more sources with SNR~$>5$, especially at~$z_s\geq1.0$ as the underlying mass function~\citep{Chowdhury_2024} leads to a higher number density of massive sources in the same redshift range. \Fref{fig:Scatter} shows that in a blind mock \HI survey of galaxy clusters, some high-significance lensed \HI detection can be made all the way up to~$z_s\simeq1.6$.
+Compared to ALFALFA, the combined \HIMF leads to more sources with SNR~$>5$, especially at~$z_s\geq1.0$ as the underlying mass function~\citep{Chowdhury_2024} leads to a higher number density of massive sources in the same redshift range. \Fref{fig:Scatter} shows that in a blind mock \HI survey of galaxy clusters, some high-significance lensed \HI detections can be made all the way up to~$z_s\simeq1.6$.

 It is important to note that the combined \HIMF is expected to be more representative of the \HI mass distribution of the source population compared to the ALFALFA \HIMF, as it accounts for the measurements around redshift $z \approx 1$.
 That said, these measurements are based on \HI stacking, which implies that our predicted number of detections is conservative.
 As we have noted in the Fig.~\ref{fig:Incl_effect}, the contour lines for the face-on sources with SNR $3$, $5$, and $7$ are extended diagonally from bottom to top.
 In the scatter plot, we also see a similar behaviour where sources with high SNR (yellow points) lie in a diagonal region.
 These sources are mostly face-on with sharp peak fluxes.
 Although the inclination effect on SNR in Fig.~\ref{fig:Incl_effect} is shown without considering lensing, this effect also remains significant in the presence of lensing of \HI emission.